Superdj13/MLIIProject/README.md

 The deepfool.py file is a version of the code found in https://github.com/LTS4/DeepFool/blob/master/Python/deepfool.py slightly altered by me in order to use GPU capabilities and must be included in the same directory as the notebook.

-# ATENTION

-In the ./runs file you can find all the runs that I use to write the report included the training runs, which I don't include there.
-Be aware that running this code will overwrite those.